 Born and raised in Nairobi, Sophie is a successful restaurateur with a broad background in event management, corporate administration and fundraising.
 Sophie’s business, The River Café, plays a significant role in the sustainability of Nairobi’s Karura Forest through a monthly commission paid to the joint management committee of Friends of Karura Forest and Kenya Forest Service.
 Sophie is also a member of the board of the Mt.
 Kenya Trust, a not-for-profit organization working to protect and conserve the forest, water, people and wildlife around Africa’s second highest mountain.Her tertiary and secondary education was completed in Kenya, following which Sophie obtained a degree in Environmental Refugee Studies and French from Lake Forest College, a liberal arts college in America’s mid-west.
 She has worked in various capacities in Washington, DC, Paris, France and Nairobi and for the last twenty years, has played a pivotal role in raising funds for conservation under the aegis of the Rhino Ark Charitable Trust.

 Jonathan Kipkorir Ole Ntere (“Kip”) is the chairman of the Il Ngwesi Conservancy, a Maasai community conservancy in Laikipia that has been a pioneer in the community-based approach to nature conservation.
+He is the chairman of the Laikipia Conservancies association, a member-led organisation established in 2019 with the goal of bringing together conservancies in Laikipia to address common challenges and amplify individual impacts.
 Kip was born in Laikipia and went to Lokusero Primary School, Mwenja High School, and Utalli College.
 Kip has been a safari guide working for some of the leading safari lodges, including Sirikoi Lodge on Lewa, as well as working as an independent guide for many years.

 Abdi Sora has been General Manager of Borana Conservancy since 2013.
 Prior to this he was the Finance and Administration Manager.
 He has over 20 years experience in Finance and administration having worked in different sectors in different capacities over the years.
 He was instrumental in the formation of Laikipia County Revenue Board which is mandated to advise, collect and legislate on County Government Revenue and revenue streams where he served as a board member for three years.
 He is a member of the ACCA (Association of Certified Chartered Accountants), IOD (Institute of Directors Kenya) and the IHRM (Institute of Human Resources Kenya).
 He was Chairman of the Agricultural Employers Association 2017 to 2019 and Director of the Agricultural Employers Association, the Kenya Wildlife Conservancies Association, Lakipia Conservancies Association Board and the Laikipia Wildlife Forum and serves in the Agricultural wages Council.

 Whilst the bulk of his career has been in establishing businesses in the finance and infrastructure sectors in Africa, Phillip has become increasingly involved in conservation in East and West Africa.
-Phillip is an investor and home-owner in Borana Conservancy, a wildlife conservancy in Kenya with a successful black rhino conservation programme.
 Phillip is the Deputy Chairman of the Africa Council of The Nature Conservancy, the leading US conservation organization.
 After attending Yale University and Harvard Law School, and working for McKinsey & Co, an international management consultancy, Phillip established a number of businesses primarily in the finance and infrastructure areas in West Africa.
 Phillip founded an Africa-focused investment banking firm in London, Afrinvest, which he ran for over 10 years before its successful sale in 2006.
 Since 2007, through Amaya Capital, a principal investment firm he co-founded, Phillip remains involved with active investing in infrastructure-related businesses in Africa.
 Born in Nigeria and raised in the highlands of Jos, Phillip has had a lifelong interest in nature conservation and love of the African wilderness.